flanagancd68/talmidimway/content/commentary/genesis/gen3/2023-02-12-gen24/conversion.md

     - If she had not chosen, by default she would have remained with Laban - we don’t necessarily choose to serve our flesh or the world.
 If we aren’t on our guard, it will choose us.

-## The Groom sees the Bride approaching - Gen 24:62-64
+## Gen 24:62-64: The Groom sees the Bride approaching

 ###### Now Isaac had come back from a journey to Beer-lahai-roi; for he was living in the Negev.
 Isaac went out to meditate in the field toward evening; and he raised his eyes and looked, and behold, camels were coming.Rebekah raised her eyes, and when she saw Isaac, she dismounted from the camel.